Shogun: Box Cover Front

 Shogun - - Credit: lokides

-Player Interaction and Engagement in Shogun
+Player Interaction and Competitiveness in Shogun

 Shogun - Board has broken after first play - Credit: ZoRDoK